Interacting Hofstadter Interface

 where we assumed that the selfenergy depends only weakly on the chemical potential $\partial \Sigma/\partial \mu \ll 1$.
 The right-hand-side of Eq.~\eqref{comp1} should be accessible through the statistical evaluation of quantum gas microscope images \cite{Tai2017}.
 Therefore the local compressibility could in principle be measured in experiments, revealing information about gapless edge states or interfaces.

 In Fig.~\ref{spco}~c) we show the momentum-integrated spectral density $\tilde{\rho}_x^\sigma$ and local compressibility $\tilde{\kappa}_x^\sigma$, in the virtual spin basis \eqref{trafo} denoted by the tilde, as functions of the lattice site index $x$ for $\lambda_L=0$ and $\lambda_R=2.5$ for the non-interacting case $U=0$ as well as for moderate interaction strengths $U=2$.
 We observe that both quantities agree, in contrast to the superconducting case in Ref.~\cite{Nozadze2016}, and that deviations emerge through the choice of a small but finite broadening parameter $\delta$ in Eq.~\eqref{regr}.
-This is discussed in the supplemental material.
+This is discussed in the supplemental material \cite{supp}.
 For $U=0$ we observe a peak of the compressibility in the center of the system where $\lambda(x)=\lambda_c$ as expected, corresponding to the edge state of the interface which we show in Fig.~\ref{spco}~a) by plotting the spectral density $\tilde{\rho}_x^\sigma(\omega,k_y)$ for the region highlighted in blue in c).
 For $U=2$ the interface is shifted to the right, i.e. to higher values of the staggering amplitude, as we expect from Ref.~\cite{Kumar2016}.
 Here the edge state in Fig.~\ref{spco}~b) is computed via the Maximum Entropy Method \cite{Jarrell1996,Wang2009} from RDMFT results for the orange region in c).
+The robustness of the edge state against interactions stems from its topological protection, which can only be lifted if the bulk gap is closed.
+According to Ref.~\cite{Kumar2016} this is expected when the interactions are large enough such that the system enters a magnetic phase.

 The spikey profile in Fig.~\ref{spco} c) can be explained through the transformation \eqref{trafo}.
 Since it maps the hopping amplitude in $y$-direction onto a complex phase proportional to $(-1)^x\alpha$, it does not recover a homogeneous flux pattern as in the original Hofstadter model but rather a position-dependent pattern.
 The plaquette flux becomes $(2x+1)(-1)^x\alpha$ which, up to a sign, has periodicity 3.
 The flux per magnetic unit cell, however, is not affected and amounts to 1 as in the original Hofstadter model.